jAniceto/programming-notes/general/s3-django-setup.md

 Principal : *      //This gives everybody access
 AWS Service : Amazon S3
 Actions : GetObject
-Amazon Resource Name : arn:aws:s3:::<your bucket name>/* //The * at    the end siginifies that access is being given to all the files
+Amazon Resource Name : arn:aws:s3:::<your bucket name>/*
 ```
+The `*` at the end siginifies that access is being given to all the files.

 After setting the values as mentioned above click on **Add Statement**.
 Do not click on **Generate Policy** yet as you have to create a policy to allow the Django application to put files into the bucket on deployment.
 The policy will be as follows:

 ```
 Select Type of Policy : S3 Bucket Policy
 Effect : Allow
 Principal : <User ARN>     //This is the user arn that you kept a note of earlier.
 AWS Service : Amazon S3
-Actions : * //I gave full access, though I think GetObject,PutObject will be better.
+Actions : *    //I gave full access, though I think GetObject, PutObject will be better.
 Will try it out soon.
 Amazon Resource Name : arn:aws:s3:::<your bucket name>/*,arn:aws:s3:::<your bucket name>  // Gives full access to buckets and its contents.
 ```